qintarra/C-Sharp/Tasks/LINQ_task/README.md

 starting with the element with ordinal number **K** inclusive (**integerList** element numbering starts at 0).
 Sort the resulting sequence in descending order.

+### Task 9
+A sequence of non-empty strings **stringList** is given, containing only uppercase letters of the Latin alphabet.
+For all strings starting with the same letter, determine their total length and obtain a sequence of strings of the form "S-C", where **S** is the total length of all strings from stringList that begin with the character **C**.
+Order the resulting sequence in descending order of the numerical values of the sums, and for equal values of the sums, in ascending order of the **C** character codes.

 ## An example of solving a LINQ task